 On Seneca’s opinions about comets, cf. Rehm 1975.
 On the Natural Questions in general, cf. Gross 1989, Waiblinger 1977 and Gauly 2004.

-Cf. for instance Natural History XI 8: [...] nobis propositum est naturas rerum manifestas indicare, non causas indagare dubias. (“but our purpose is to point out the manifest properties of objects, not to search for doubtful causes”, Rackham 1940: 437).
+Cf. for instance Natural History XI 8: [...] nobis propositum est naturas rerum manifestas indicare, non causas indagare dubias. (“but our purpose is to point out the manifest properties of objects, not to search for doubtful causes,” Rackham 1940: 437).

-The use of the Distribution tool with only two texts shows a symmetrical result: if the z-score is positive in one author, it will be negative with the same absolute value in the other, since the corpus is only constituted by one another text.
+The use of the Distribution tool with only two texts shows a symmetrical result: if the z-score is positive in one author, it will be negative with the same absolute value in the other, since the corpus is only constituted by the two texts.
 Therefore the Distribution tool might be more interesting to use with more than two partitions of the corpus.
-However, the result indicates if the different distribution of the phenomena between the two texts is random or not, and this information is useful in the frame of this study.
+However, the result indicates whether the different distribution of phenomena between the two texts is random or not, and this information is useful in the frame of this study.

 Cf. Müller 1883, sparsim, Capponi 1991, sparsim, Täckholm 1952, Grasberger 1860:40.